 Latin was the origin of all the other languages that form the Romance family of languages – Spanish, French, Italian, Portuguese, Catalan and Romanian and many words today, including a number of words in modern-day English.
 Latin is still around and spoken today.
 In a sense, it is the foundation of most European languages.
 It remains an official language in the Vatican and in Poland.
 Millions of people are still learning the language, although it is mainly taught as a course in higher education classes.

-Armenian belongs to the Indo European language family.
-Its oldest surviving text and first written records is a translation of the Bible that was done in the 5th century.
+Armenian belongs to the Indo-European language family.
+Its oldest surviving text and a first written record is a translation of the Bible that was done in the 5th century.
 Based on the latest texts that were found, the language likely started in 450 BC.
 Armenian is still a living language and its first language speakers are about 5 million.
 Speakers of Armenian are located in Iran, Georgia, Russia and Ukraine.